bbroder-algo/go-algorand/crypto/statetrie/README.md

 fmt.Println("K1:V1 Hash:", mt.Hash())

 mt.Commit()
+mt.Evict(func(node) bool {
+  return true
+})
 ```

 The trie maintains an interface reference to the root of the trie, which is one
-of the six possible trie nodes listed below.
-Trie operations Add and Delete
+of five possible trie node types described below.
+Trie operations Add and
-descend the trie from this node, loading in nodes from the backstore (as
+Delete descend the trie from this node, loading in nodes from the backstore (as
-necessary), creating new nodes (if necessary), and keeping track of nodes that
+necessary), creating new nodes (if the key added is unique or a key is found
+for deletion), and keeping track of nodes that can be deleted from the
-can be deleted from the backstore on the next Commit.
+backstore on the next Commit.

 Think of a hypothetical "trie" living on a massive backing store.
-New trie
+New
-objects that operate on this trie are created by `MakeTrie (store)` and have as
+statetrie objects that operate on this trie are created by `MakeTrie (store)`
-a root a single node with aallreferences pointing away from it stored as
+and are initialized by loading and deserializing the root node from the store.
+All references pointing down from this node are represented by backing node
-backing nodes.
-When Add or Delete operations want to descend through one of
+objects.
+When Add or Delete operations want to descend through one of these
-these backing nodes, the bytes are obtained from the backing store and
+backing nodes, the bytes are obtained from the backing store and deserialized
-deserialized into one of the three main trie node types (branch, extension, or
+into one of the three main trie node types (branch, extension, or leaf).
-leaf).

-In this way trie operations 'unroll' the trie into working memory from a store
+In this way, trie operations 'unroll' paths from the trie store into working
-as necessary to complete the operation.
+memory as necessary to complete the operation.

-Nodes that can be reached from the trie object root represent:
+Nodes that can be reached from the trie object root node represent:

-1. uncommitted new intermediary or leaf nodes created in support of the Add or Delete and are not yet hashed,
+1. uncommitted new intermediary or leaf nodes created in support of the Add or Delete and are not yet hashed

-2. altered nodes created from prior operations that were never evicted, with their hash now zeroed,
+2. altered nodes created from prior operations that were never evicted (replaced with backing nodes), with their hash now zeroed

-3. unaltered nodes created from prior operations in the past that were never evicted (replaced with backing nodes), and know their hash,
+3. unaltered nodes created from prior operations in the past that were never evicted (replaced with backing nodes), have a known hash

-4. references to nodes on the backing store, whose hash is known,
+4. references to nodes on the backing store, whose hash is known

-5. references to nodes in the parent trie, which act as lazy copies of the parent nodes and disappear on merge,
+5. references to nodes in the parent trie, which act as lazy copies of the parent nodes and disappear on merge

 On Commit, the first two node categories reachable from the root node
 (following parent links) are hashed and committed to the backstore, and any
 keys marked for deletion are removed from the store.

+Unmodified unrolls or committed nodes can either stay in memory or face
+eviction from their parent node by an eviction function in a call to Evict.
+Eviction of branching and extension nodes replaces their lower subtrie with a
+backing node.
+The eviction function in the sample above is called after Commit,
+guaranteeing all nodes are either unmodified or committed, and evicts all of
+them, thus reducing the representation of the backing store trie in the
+statetrie object to a single in-memory node.

 ***Trie node types:***